United States involvement in regime change: 1947–1949: Greece

 Greece had been under Axis occupation since 1941.
 Its government-in-exile, unelected and loyal to King George II, was based in Cairo.
-By the Summer of 1944, communist guerrillas, then known as the Greek People's Liberation Army (ELAS), who had been armed by the Western powers, exploiting the gradual collapse of the Axis, claimed to have liberated nearly all of Greece outside of Athens from Axis occupation, while also attacking and defeating rival non-Communist partisan groups, forming a rival unelected government, the Political Committee of National Liberation.
+By the Summer of 1944, Communist guerrillas, then known as the Greek People's Liberation Army (ELAS), who had been armed by the Western powers, exploiting the gradual collapse of the Axis, claimed to have liberated nearly all of Greece outside of Athens from Axis occupation, while also attacking and defeating rival non-Communist partisan groups, forming a rival unelected government, the Political Committee of National Liberation.
 On 12 August 1944, German forces retreated from the Athens area two days ahead of British landings there, ending the occupation.

-The British Armed Forces together with Greek forces under control of the Greek government (now a government of national unity led by Konstantinos Tsaldaris, elected in the 1946 Greek legislative election boycotted by the Communist Party of Greece) then fought for control of the country in the Greek Civil War against the communists, who at that time were self-proclaimed as the Democratic Army of Greece (DSE).
+The British Armed Forces together with Greek forces under control of the Greek government (now a government of national unity led by Konstantinos Tsaldaris, elected in the 1946 Greek legislative election boycotted by the Communist Party of Greece) then fought for control of the country in the Greek Civil War against the Communists, who at that time were self-proclaimed as the Democratic Army of Greece (DSE).
 By early 1947, the British government could no longer afford the huge cost of financing the war against DSE, and pursuant to the October 1944 Percentages Agreement between Winston Churchill and Joseph Stalin, Greece was to remain part of the Western sphere of influence.
 Accordingly, the British requested the U.S. government to step in and the U.S. flooded the country with military equipment, military advisers and weapons.
 With increased U.S. military aid, by September 1949 the government eventually won, fully restoring the Kingdom of Greece.

 1948: Costa Rica

 Christian socialist medic Rafael Ángel Calderón Guardia of the National Republican Party was elected in 1944 and promoted general social reforms.
 In the 1948 election, the opposition won the presidency but lost the Congress.
 This prompted the Congress to annul the results of the presidential election but not the results of the congressional election; on the same day as the annulment, the leader of the opposition campaign was assassinated.
-These events led to the short-lived Costa Rican Civil War of 1948, in which the US supported the opposition, and Somoza-ran Nicaragua supported Calderón.
+These events led to the short-lived Costa Rican Civil War of 1948, in which the US supported the opposition, and Somoza-run Nicaragua supported Calderón.
 The war ended Calderón's government and led to the short de facto rule of 18 months by José Figueres Ferrer.
 However, Figueres also held some left-leaning ideas and continued the process of social reform.
 After the war, democracy was quickly restored and a two-party system encompassed by the parties of the Calderonistas and Figueristas developed in the country for nearly 60 years.